apereo/cas/docs/cas-server-documentation/installation/Installing-ServicesMgmt-Webapp.md

 ## Authorization

+Learn how to control access to the management web application.

 ### Static List of Users

 By default, access is limited to a static list of users whose credentials may be